lecritch/keras_and_tensorflow-chi-sea-dsc/README.md

 ```

-Now that our data is ready, let's load in keras
+Now that our data is ready, let's load in the keras Sequential class.

+Sequential refers to a sequence of layers that feed directly into one another with exactly [one input tensor and one output tensor](https://www.tensorflow.org/guide/keras/sequential_model)

 ```python
 from keras.models import Sequential
 ```

+A dense layer receives input from every node from the previous layer.

 ```python